-Our teachers are dedicated to providing an environment that is safe, nurturing, and supportive curriculum where all learners have the ability to reach their full potential.
+Our teachers provide an environment that is safe, nurturing, and supportive curriculum where all learners can reach their full potential.
 Our curriculum is designed to build a strong foundation through academics, socialization, and technology to prepare for a lifetime of successful learning while having fun.